-There are four main costs associated with becoming carbon neutral: professional services to complete the carbon account, verification fees, licence fees and the cost of offsets.
 Many variables influence the professional fees, and these could not be provided in detail.
-However, a cost estimate of between 330,000 - 50,000 may be reasonable, depending on the data collection requirements.
-Verification fees are also variable and may range from 7,000 - 15,000 depending on the complexity of the assessment.
+However, a cost estimate of \$30,000-\$50,000 may be reasonable, depending on the data collection requirements.

+Verification fees are also variable and may range from \$7,000-\$15,000 depending on the complexity of the assessment.
 Licence fees are based on the size of the carbon account.
-The licence fees associated with the full carbon account in this case are in the order of 19,000.
+The licence fees associated with the full carbon account in this case are in the order of \$19,000.

 Offset credits are a major cost and vary depending on the source.
-The feedlot has the choice of using Australian Carbon Credit Units (ACCUs) or other sources, including CERs, VERs and VCUs.
-The offset requirements for the whole entity are shown in Table 9.
+The feedlot has the choice of using Australian Carbon Credit Units (ACCUs) or other sources.
+These include: